Smart Accounts

 - Policy state updates on-chain

-- Router can now include that vault in allocation decisions
+- Router can now include that vault or market in allocation decisions

-- If the new added vault has a better sustainable APY, Router reallocates to it
+- If the newly enabled option has a better sustainable APY, Router reallocates to it

 Policy Upgrades

-When Rosetta adds support for new assets or vaults, users must upgrade their policy to access them.
+When Rosetta adds support for new assets, protocols, or chains, users must upgrade their policy to access them.
 This requires explicit user consent via signature.
-For example, if Rosetta adds USDe support:- Rosetta deploys new policy version with USDe capability
+For example, when Rosetta added Base chain support:- Rosetta deployed new policy version with Base chain capability

 - User reviews and signs the upgrade transaction

-- New asset becomes available in user’s policy configuration
+- Base chain vaults become available in user’s policy configuration